iamadeadpixel/VU-PixelsMod_FlashHit/README.md

 ## FlashHit Full revamped and code optimized version

-# Welcome to Version 2.0.5
+# Welcome to Version 2.0.6
+# Update: 29-02-2025
+- Added missing Gun Master stuff for M320, C4, RPG,SMAW, Crossbow
+- ammo fix for RPG

 # Update: 31-01-2025
 - full fix for missing gunmaster ammo stuff
 - What is what....